You probably heard the phrase crawl walk run.

 RUN:

-After you have covered the two lines feeding the assembly area, you would like to know the stats in your assembly, you have seen a good improvement in your operations, performance throughput, and now it’s time to put it all together.
+After you have covered the two lines feeding the assembly area, you would like to know the stats in your assembly.
+You have also seen a good improvement in your operations, performance throughput, and now it’s time to put it all together.

-A discussion with DDS team, you come up with the following device and implementation:
+After a discussion with the DDS team, you come up with the following device and implementation:

-- Connect the devices to SQL server or any server that can use HTTP request to pull data.
+3. Connect the devices to an SQL server or any server that can use HTTP requests to pull data.

 Now you know just need to start CRAWLING and get to the RUN stage with DDSES manufacturing monitoring system.
 Call us today for a free consultation.